 2013

-The MCA launches a for-profit subsidiary, the BioMedical Institute of the Americas (BMIA), dba as RedSky.
+The MCA launches the for-profit BioMedical Institute of the Americas (dba RedSky) to support biomedical startups

-Construction of the Gayle Greve Hunt School of Nursing begins on the TTUHSC El Paso campus.
+Construction begins on the Gayle Greve Hunt School of Nursing at TTUHSC El Paso

 2014